 Every nurse must demonstrate the knowledge, skill, care, and diligence that you would expect from a nurse.
 If a nurse does not do so and harm is caused, the nurse is responsible.
 In the practical world, this means her medical insurance, the doctor’s practice, or the hospital will be responsible for the harm.

-There are lots of different types of mistakes that a nurse can make that can get people hurt or killed.
-But in the vast majority of serious injury or death cases, two types of mistake make up the lion's share of legal cases against nurses
+A nurse can make many different types of mistakes that can get people hurt or killed.
+But in most serious injury or death cases, two types of mistakes make up the lion’s share of legal cases against nurses.

 - Wrong medication